fleschutz/PowerShell/Docs/open-g-drive.md

 ## open-g-drive.ps1 - Opens the G: drive folder

-This script launches the File Explorer with the G: drive folder.
+This PowerShell script launches the File Explorer with the G: drive folder.

 ## Parameters
 ```powershell